dmtbrk/news/README.md

 # News

 This is a HackerNews-like API server developed with Django REST Framework.

+Alongside with Django application, a simple worker resets all post votes count every day at a specified time.

 ## How to run